ajnart/homarr/README.md

 - 📄 Detailed documentation and active community
 - 🔍 Search through the web or supported integrations in an instant
 - 🏴󠁧󠁢󠁮󠁩󠁲󠁿 Monitor your application with a built-in status system
-- 🦞 Comprehensive built-in icon picker with over 1000 icons
+- 🦞 Comprehensive built-in icon picker with over 7'000 icons
-- 🐳 Easy deployment with Docker, unRAID, Synology
+- 🐳 Easy deployment with Docker, unRAID and Synology
-- 🚀 Compatible with any major consumer hardware (x86, Raspberry Pi, ...)
+- 🚀 Compatible with any major consumer hardware (x86, Raspberry Pi, old Laptops, ...)
-- 💵 Free and Open-Source - your data stays on your device
+- 💵 Free and Open-Source - your data stays on your device.
+No telemetry data.

 <br/>
 <br/>